Birkie Saturday, February 11, 2023

 What’s the route?

-The 13 km event is a loop starting from the field east of the Waskahegan Stadium out to Last Chance (Meadow) Shelter and back.
+The 13 km Global Edmonton Mini Birkie event is a loop starting from the field east of the Waskahegan Stadium out to Last Chance (Meadow) Shelter and back.
 Course is rolling hills and winding trails beside many beaver ponds.

 Parking and Shuttle

 There is no parking at the Start/Finish Line.
-Skiers and spectators MUST PARK at Bethel Transit Terminal (shown here on the 2018 Venues map).
-Free shuttle buses run continuously between Bethel Transit Terminal and Waskahegan from 8:30 am until 5:30 pm.
+Skiers and spectators MUST PARK at Bethel Transit Terminal (shown here on the Venues Map).
+Free shuttle buses run continuously between Bethel Transit Terminal and Waskahegan from 8:00 am until 5:45 pm.
 Buses leave when they are full (about every 10-15 minutes) and the ride takes approximately 30 minutes.

-Pick up your registration package the the Nordic Fair.
+Pick up your registration package at the Nordic Fair.

 Please see the Program Guide for more details.